Everything You Need To Know About Propranolol and Alcohol

 Cognitive

-If the anxiety relates to a lack of confidence, practicing the upcoming performance will help build confidence and reduce the associated anxiety.
+If the anxiety relates to a lack of confidence, practising the upcoming performance will help build confidence and reduce the associated anxiety.
 As your confidence builds, begin to introduce a small audience into your practice by using friends or family.

 Using breathing techniques and meditation will relax the body and mind, which will help lower your heart rate and control your breathing.
 Performance anxiety can be